-Jack Lynch addresses the nation on the eve of the 12 July Parades.
+Jack Lynch addresses the nation on the eve of the 12th of July parades.

 In this island there is no solution to be found to our disagreements by shooting each other.
 There is no real invader here.
 We are all Irish in all our different kinds of ways.

 The annual unionist 12 July parades due to take place the next day and the atmosphere in Northern Ireland is volatile.
 Recent riots in the nationalist part of Belfast had seen four people killed by the British Army.

 Jack Lynch himself had sacked his ministers Charles Haughey and Neil Blaney for alleged conspiracy to import arms for the IRA.

 If a few of you are so misled as to go on brandishing a domination over your nearest neighbours, no words of mine can stop you.
 But the world will not respect you.